nick-aschenbach/nick-aschenbach.github.io/source/_posts/2016-01-09-the-value-of-professional-development.markdown

 date: 2016-01-09 09:39:27 -0800
 comments: true
 categories: learning
+description: Professional development is an essential for those in technical disciplines.
+This is what I do to stay up to date.
+keywords: learning professional development work career
 ---

 One of my career goals is to keep getting better at what I do.
 When I was a manager, I always tried to help my